 In 1993, I created an experimental video skrtZz composition with my Commodore Amiga.
 I used a video sample of American hip hop artist Paris that I had filmed after his concert in Utrecht (NL).

-In 1993, I produced a TV leader and station calls for Mo’ TV, a TV show from local TV broadcaster SEGLO TV in Utrecht.
-For this leader I filmed American hip hop artist Paris after his live show in Utrecht.
+In 1993, I produced a TV leader and TV bumpers (short clips, less than five seconds, that appear between television shows and advertisements) for Mo’ TV, a TV show from local TV broadcaster SEGLO TV in Utrecht.
+For the main leader I filmed American hip hop artist Paris after his live show in Utrecht.

 With the image digitizer available at the School of Arts, I recorded a video sample of Paris.
 I had to do this frame by frame, and stored these images as separate files on two floppy disks.
 My Amiga was able to load a sequence of 35 images at a resolution of 320 x 240 pixels in 16 grey shades.
 That was enought to record Paris saying “I keep my channel locked to Mo’ TV”.